marcel-st/sysbackup/readme.md

 usage ./sysbackup.sh <command> <date> <string or wildcard>

-commands with required parameters backup                                - Create a new backup restore <date> <string or wildcard    - Restore data from backup search <string or wildcard>           - Search for data in backup
+commands with required parameters prep                                  - Create the required folder structure for your system backup                                - Create a new backup restore <date> <string or wildcard    - Restore data from backup search <string or wildcard>           - Search for data in backup